Stranded (2001 film): Plot

 The film is set in 2020 and begins as the Ares spacecraft enters orbit around Mars.
 Andre Vishniac commands an international crew of seven astronauts.
-They try to land, but the small landing craft crashes as a result of an altimeter error.
-Vishniac is immediately killed, and five other crew members are stranded inside the toppled landing craft, unable to return to the waiting Ares mothercraft.
-With no spare landing craft, Lowell, the pilot of the Ares, returns to Earth with it.
+They try to land, but the small lander crashes as a result of an altimeter error.
+Vishniac is immediately killed, and five other crew members are stranded inside the toppled landing craft, unable to return to the waiting Ares orbiter.
+With no spare landing vessel, Lowell, the pilot of the Ares, returns to Earth with it.

 It will take 26 months for Lowell to send a rescue ship from Earth, but the stranded landing crew have supplies for less than a year and need to find ways to extend the life support system.
 The main problem is the thermoelectric power generator, since air and water recycling require electrical power.
-Since the lander is damaged beyond repair, it no longer requires fuel, and Sagan (the mission geologist) proposes to use what is left to power an improvised silicate reactor to produce methane and water vapor from the Martian soil.
+Since the lander is damaged beyond repair, it no longer requires fuel, and Sagan (the mission geologist) proposes to use what is left to power a makeshift silicate reactor to produce methane and water vapor from the Martian soil.
 They try to build it, but the landing engines and propellant tanks prove to be too damaged to salvage.

 The landing crew tries to find ways to save electrical power, but even draconian measures will only extend the life of the generator to fourteen months.
 The required lifetime can be attained only if the crew is reduced to two astronauts.
 Sanchez, the new commander, decides that she, Sagan and Rodrigo should abandon the craft, since their specialist skills are less important to the survival of the mission.
 They don their spacesuits and walk to the edge of the Valles Marineris valley, not far from the crash site.
 Recent radar scans from the orbiter reveal a maze-like structure hidden below a thick cloud of water vapor in the Valles Marineris.
 The structure appears artificial and is virtually identical to another one near the Martian south pole.
 The three astronauts try to reach the bottom of the valley before they run out of oxygen.

 Sagan dies of asphyxiation, but Sanchez and Rodrigo stumble upon an artificial tunnel near the bottom of the valley, containing the mummified bodies of humanoid alien beings.
 They find that the air pressure and oxygen content in some of the tunnels is just like that on Earth.
 Rodrigo dies when accidentally entering a tunnel with no atmosphere, but Sanchez manages to contact the two astronauts still at the lander, who have meanwhile discovered that they are gradually losing air pressure and have realised that there must be an air leak somewhere.
 Sanchez urges them to join her, as there is enough oxygen and water in the valley for them to survive until the rescue ship arrives.